joecity/jekyll-now/_drafts/2015-01-28-product-owner-part-2.md

 We would typically run a refinement session for an hour each sprint, so we had a nice backlog of "fine grained" stories for sprint planning.

+The product owner, and the team, may also need some coaching on how to write good stories that abide by the INVEST principles.
+More to come on this later.

 ## Summary

 There are a number of different problems that product owners may have; this post has run through only a few of them.
-It is a tough job!
-But with the right level of support from the team, and from the agile coaches and scrum masters, we can have an effective, well functioning product owner on the team.
+No one ever said the job is easy!
+But with the right level of support from the team, the agile coaches and scrum masters, we can always try to move towards having a more effective, better functioning product owner on the team.